Open-Microfrontends/open-microfrontends-generator/README.md

 }
 ```

-Then run the generator like this:
+To generate code base on some template run:

     omg microfrontends.yaml src/_generated -t renderers

+If you just want to validate your description file:

+    omg microfrontends.yaml --validationOnly

 Arguments:

  * *descriptionFile*: The OpenMicrofrontends description (yaml/json)
- * *outFolder*: The target folder for generated code
+ * *outFolder*: The target folder for generated code (not required for --validationOnly)

 Options: